 The Freedom Pass Renewal Reserve was established by the Committee to accumulate funds to meet the cost of the Freedom Pass renewal exercises.

-On 7 December 2017, the Committee agreed to transfer a sum of £140,000 from the General Reserve to a Special Projects Reserve, to be used for priority projects as determined by the Committee.
+The Special Projects Reserve was established by the Committee to be used for priority projects as determined by the Committee.